 1. A pot filler faucet

 No more lugging heavy pots of water from the sink to the stove.
 A pot filler mounted above your cooktop saves time and effort.
+Especially when you’re boiling pasta or making stock.

 2. Drawer organizers for spices and utensils

 Forget rummaging through a jumbled spice rack.
 A built-in spice drawer keeps everything in order, right where you need it.
+They’re a simple upgrade that instantly improves kitchen functionality.

 3. Under-cabinet lighting

 Task lighting isn’t just practical.
 It also adds a warm, inviting glow to your kitchen, making meal prep easier and enhancing the ambiance.
+It’s one of the most cost-effective ways to elevate your kitchen aesthetics.

 4. A walk-in pantry or appliance garage